 Selenium Diodes and Copper-Oxide diodes in old instruments.

 Forums are nice on the one hand, but generally it goes wrong when it's just gut feeling what they are writing about, but pretending to be specialists.
 Go to any forum and ask for sound difference of Chinese 300B vs. genuine Western Electric NOS 1930.
 You will quickly be advised about "sound" by people who only know about Western Electric 300B from internet pictures.
 But they will tell you how it sounds.
-So if such is good advice, or ridiculous advice, think about that, before you believe it.
+So if such is a good advice, or ridiculous advice, think about that, before you believe it.

 Today's applications